quicwg/ops-drafts/draft-ietf-quic-manageability.md

 an Initial packet with the Server Hello, a Handshake packet with the rest of the server's side of the TLS handshake, and initial 1-RTT data, if present.

+The Initial Completion datagram contains at least one Handshake packet and some also include an Initial packet.

-The Client Hello datagram, Server Hello datagram, and Initial Completion datagram, which all contain a QUIC Initial Packet, must be at least 1200 octets long.
-This protects against amplification attacks and verify the network path meets minimum Maximum Transmission Unit (MTU) requirements.
+Datagrams that contain a QUIC Initial Packet (Client Hello, Server Hello, and some Initial Completion) must be at least 1200 octets long.
+This protects against amplification attacks and verifies the network path meets minimum Maximum Transmission Unit (MTU) requirements.
 This is usually accomplished with either the addition of PADDING frames to the Initial packet, or coalescing of the Initial Packet with packets from other encryption contexts.

 The content of QUIC Initial packets are encrypted using Initial Secrets, which are derived from a per-version constant and the client's destination connection